-Hi Marilyn O’Hearne here today with Weekly Wisdom, talking about Three Steps to Sustainable Success Agility in our VUCA world (Volatile Uncertain Complex Ambiguous, and I would add rapidly changing and “culturally” to complex).
-I don’t know about you but I am seeing that word and hearing it, agility, connected to everything from Harvard Business Review articles* to the World Bank*. (see links to 2 articles below) You have to be able to quickly change and adapt your approach, your systems to stay on the leading edge as you adjust to shifts in customer demands; community, business and even family environments.
+Sustainable Success Agility: I am seeing that word and hearing it, agility, connected to everything from Harvard Business Review articles* to the World Bank*, more important now than ever. (articles links below) You have to be able to quickly change and adapt your approach, your systems to stay on the leading edge as you adjust to shifts in customer demands; community, business and even family environments.
+Hi Marilyn O’Hearne here today with Weekly Wisdom, talking about Three Steps to Sustainable Success Agility in our VUCCA, rapidly changing world (Volatile Uncertain Culturally Complex Ambiguous).

 I invite you to practice these three sustainable success agility steps.
 I wish I could say that they are simple but actually each one of them could easily be and are topics of books and programs.
-We know culture is one of the greatest ingredients for success and takes time and attention to build.
-When you take the following steps, you will shift your culture for greater positive impact, as my coaching and coaching supervision clients have discovered.
+We know culture is one of the greatest ingredients for success and takes time and attention to understand cultural differences, their impact, and build one that works for you, your organization and your stakeholders.
+When you take the following steps, you will shift your culture for greater positive impact, as my leadership, team, mentor coaching and coaching supervision clients have discovered.

 Stay tuned until next week for more keys to Unlocking Potential, Prosperity and Peace!